How to apply for GP training

 We aim to make the application process as simple as possible.

 Interested in joining our GP training program?
 Your initial application is made to the college where you intend to complete your fellowship.
-You need to follow their selection process, and may be shortlisted for training with your preferred registered training organisation.
+You need to follow their selection process and may be shortlisted for training with your preferred registered training organisation (RTO).

 I remember being so inspired by the presenters at my GPTQ orientation.
 They showed so much commitment and passion for general practice.
 I walked away knowing I had made the right career move without having even seen a patient yet.Krystyna de Lange, GPTQ Registrar and Registrar Liaison Officer

-This year for the first time, the application process is being managed from the outset by the GP colleges, RACGP and ACRRM.
-Applicants need to decide which fellowship to pursue and apply directly with the relevant college.
+The application process is managed from the outset by the GP colleges, RACGP and ACRRM.
+Applicants need to decide which fellowship to pursue and apply directly to the relevant college.
 Selection into the program, for either the RACGP or ACRRM fellowships, is merit-based and competitive.
-The application process seeks to identify doctors best suited for careers in general practice.
+The application and selection process seeks to identify doctors best suited for careers in general practice.

 Step 1: Complete an online application

-Online applications for the 2018 intake have closed.
+Online applications for the 2019 intake open on 26 March 2018 and close on 30 April 2018.
 Here’s how the application process works.

 The applications are different for each college.
 They both ask for: